 Our own personal favourite, the Nissan Qashqai has now overtaken hatchbacks to become the UK’s best selling family car.
 Essentially, it’s a practical SUV which operates at the cost of running a hatchback, yet which offers far more comfort than a hatchback ever could.
 It’s also a surprisingly quiet to drive too.

 Land Rover Discovery

 The Land Rover Discovery is one of the standout luxury SUVs.
 There are five full sized seats in the back, and you can even fold down the back row using your phone.
 If you fold down all the back seats, you’ll be left with a boot space that matches up with a van in terms of capacity.
 The car has plenty of off-road capability, but remains comfortable to drive on the road.
 The only downfall to the Discovery as a family car is that it can be quite expensive, starting at £44,000.

 The XC90 is an alternative to Land Rover in terms of a family SUV.
 It offers great safety features, such as seatbelt tightening when the car detects rough road territory and automatic braking technology if the driver pulls out in front of someone.
 Climate control, leather seats, a sat nav and LED headlamps come as standard with this model.
 The five seats in the back can also comfortably accommodate adults up to 5ft 7in, making it a great option for a car that will grow with your family.

 Leasing a Family Car

-If you are wondering how to afford a family car, why not try car leasing?
+When choosing a family car, if money is tight and you are wondering how to afford a family car, why not try car leasing?
 Leasing allows you to pay a deposit, followed by a monthly fee in exchange for driving the car with a set mileage.
 If you go over that mileage, you have to pay per mile.
 The only disadvantage of leasing is that you will never own the car, but if you like to change your car regularly, or have it grow with your family, this could be seen as an advantage.